 Automate safety analyses

-paitron acts as a spell checker for engineering models, providing a “one-click” approach for safety assessment.
-It can be used to conduct FMEA, FMECA, FMEDA & unlike other solutions, paitron reuses already existing digital models from standard modeling environments like OrCAD & Matlab Simulink.
+Paitron acts as a spell checker for engineering models, providing a “one-click” approach for safety assessment.
+It can be used to conduct FMEA, FMECA, and FMEDA & unlike other solutions, paitron reuses already existing digital models from standard modeling environments like OrCAD & Matlab Simulink.

 Whether E/E, PL, or interdisciplinary systems covering mechanics, hydraulics, and pneumatics, paitron will support you.

 At a glance